-SEO copywriting, as I’ve said before, is a bit of a misnomer: all good copywriting should already be some degree of SEO copywriting.
-But, that said, there are still a few steps to take that can make your copy—and more often your content—more likely to show up on a search engine results page, particularly if you are writing content.
+SEO copywriting, as I’ve said before, is a bit of a misnomer: All good copywriting should already be some degree of SEO copywriting.
+But, that said, there are still a few steps to take that can make your copy—and more often your content—more likely to show up on a search engine results page.
 Use this SEO copywriting guide as a checklist as you’re writing and to check your work before submitting it to a client.

 SEO Copywriting Checklist